Murder of Mona Tinsley: Murder trial

+Conviction

-This second trial lasted just two days, although the jury took just 75 minutes to find Nodder guilty.
+This second trial lasted just two days, although the jury took just seventy-five minutes to find Nodder guilty.
 When given the opportunity to speak after hearing the jury's verdict, Nodder stood before the judge, before declaring in a low but firm tone: "I shall go out of this court with a clear conscience."

 In passing the death sentence, the presiding judge, Mr. Justice Macnaghten, informed Nodder: "Justice has slowly, but surely, overtaken you, and it only remains for me to pronounce the sentence which the law and justice require."
-Nodder smiled as he heard Mr. Justice Macnaghten pass this death sentence.
+Nodder smiled as he heard Mr. Justice Macnaghten pass the death sentence.

 Execution

 Frederick Nodder never formally confessed to Mona's murder.
-He did launch an appeal against his sentence, contending that the evidence presented against him at his trial was purely circumstantial, and not conclusive of guilt.
-His appeal was heard on 13 December before three judges in the Court of Appeal, but was dismissed on the same day.
-He was hanged at Lincoln Prison at 8 a.m. on the morning of 30 December 1937.
+He did launch an appeal against his sentence, contending that the evidence presented against him at his trial was purely circumstantial and therefore inconclusive of his guilt, that extensive pretrial publicity had effectively prejudiced the jurors, and that in delivering his summary to the jury, Mr Justice Macnaghten had failed to place sufficient emphasis on particular evidence—thus misdirecting the jury prior to their deliberations.
+His appeal was heard before Lord Chief Justice Gordon Hewart, Mr Justice Branson and Mr Justice Porter at the Court of Appeal on 13 December, but was dismissed the same day, with Lord Hewart declaring: "I say without hesitation that in his most admirable and careful summing-up, every relevant warning was given to the jury and the theory of the defence was fully dealt with.
+The judge marshalled all the evidence in a perfectly clear case and there is nothing in this appeal except that it arises from a charge of murder.
+The appeal is dismissed."

+Nodder remained nonchalant upon hearing Lord Hewart dismiss his appeal; he was hanged at Lincoln Prison at 8 a.m. on 30 December 1937.
 His executioners were Tom Pierrepoint and Stanley Cross.